Palakorn-Voramongkol/golang-kong-keycloak/README.md

 }
 ```

-> Kong is optional; you can always call the API-backend service directly on port 3000.
+> Kong runs as a core part of this stack, proxying all requests through port 8000/8443.

 ---